HanjunHeatherLi/USclinicalTrials/Readme.md

 -Select your output from "NCTId", "Condition","InterventionName","LastKnownStatus", "StartDate", "PrimaryCompletionDate", "CompletionDate", "StudyFirstPostDate", "StudyFirstSubmitDate","MaximumAge", "MinimumAge","EnrollmentCount", "Phase", "OrgFullName", "BriefTitle", "LocationCountry", "PrimaryOutcomeDescription", "SecondaryOutcomeDescription"

--Click run.
+-Click "GO!".
 Your search will be saved in a csv file in current folder

 -With this csv file, you can generate tableau dashboard, here show one example